elizamcm/A2-Code-Prototype---Mood-Tracker/README.md

 ## Technologies
 This project is created with:
 * VS Studio Code 1.104.2 (Universal)
 * Python Launcher 3.13.7
+* IDLE Shell 3.13.7

 ## Setup
-To run this project, install it locally using Python or VS Studio Code.
+To run this project, install it locally using IDLE and Python or VS Studio Code.